The Cuckoo and the Nightingale (concerto)

 The Cuckoo and the Nightingale, HWV 295, is an organ concerto in four movements by George Frideric Handel.

 The second movement uses bird song motifs corresponding to the birds of the title.

-The concerto was premiered in London in 1739 as an interlude during the first performance of the composer's oratorio Israel in Egypt.
+The concerto premiered in London in 1739 as an interlude during the first performance of the composer's oratorio Israel in Egypt.

+Scoring

+Handel wrote for a chamber organ without pedals and a small Baroque orchestra.
+As well as strings, the orchestra has oboes and a continuo section.

+Solo part

 Handel was a gifted organist, and his organ concertos were a "draw" to his oratorios.
 Handel's organ playing supplied an element of virtuosity which was probably missing from the singing because his oratorios were written for less highly trained singers than the operas.
 We know that he would have improvised at the organ to some extent.
-As he got older and his eyesight deteriorated, the scores of his organ concertos contained more "ad libitum" bars for the soloist to improvise.
+As he got older and his eyesight deteriorated, he was less motivated to write the organ part in full.
+The scores of his organ concertos therefore came to contain more "ad libitum" bars for the soloist to improvise.
+In the case of the Cuckoo and the Nightingale the third movement is "organo ad libitum".
+Organists differ in their approach to this movement with George Malcolm's recording taking about a minute and Richard Egarr about three.

-Scoring

-Handel wrote for a chamber organ without pedals and a small Baroque orchestra.
-As well as strings, the orchestra has oboes and a continuo section.